JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/random_number.rst

 Options
 -------

-- **Create List** - It is the button you see beside the *Node Seed*, if is enabled, the output will be a list of random floats.
+- **Create List** - It is the button you see beside the *Node Seed*, if enabled, the output will be a list of random floats.

 Inputs
 ------